How to make kitchari – a rejuvenating and gently detoxifying Ayurvedic dish, balancing to all doshas (constitutions).

 - ½ cup white basmati rice

-- 2 tablespoons coconut oil
+- 2 tablespoons ghee, coconut or olive oil

 - 1 inch stick of kombu